Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Introduction

 As illustrated in Fig. \ref{fig:overview}, relative altitude variation causes scale mismatch between the query and the canonical reference map.
-To address this, we propose an altitude-adaptive geo-localization system for airborne platforms.
-Our objective is not to recover a highly precise continuous altitude value per se, but to estimate a robust scale prior for altitude-guided query normalization.
+To address this issue, we propose an altitude-adaptive aerial geo-localization system for UAV-to-map matching.
+Our objective is not to recover a highly precise continuous altitude value, but to estimate a robust scale prior for altitude-guided query normalization.
 The mapping from high-altitude monocular imagery to physical altitude is highly nonlinear, and neighboring altitudes can exhibit ambiguous visual cues when training relies primarily on resampled satellite imagery under a synthetic-to-real gap.
-These properties make interval-level prediction more suitable than direct point regression in our setting; in preliminary trials, direct continuous regression objectives were also less stable to optimize.
+These properties make interval-level prediction more suitable than direct point regression in our setting.
 Accordingly, we transform spatial-domain images into the frequency domain via a two-dimensional fast Fourier transform and formulate altitude estimation as a discrete classification task over predefined bins.
 By integrating a fixed-interval regression-as-classification (RAC) strategy, the system provides a scale prior to compensate for nonlinear scale variations.
 The estimated altitude guides the cropping of query images into normalized primitive views, which are subsequently integrated into a classification-based VPR pipeline.
-To handle image-quality variations, we introduce a quality-adaptive margin classifier (QAMC) that modulates the decision margin based on image sharpness.
-Finally, after retrieving the top-$N$ database candidates, a weighted coordinate estimation (WCE) module is employed to refine the coarse cell-based predictions into sub-grid coordinate estimates.
+To handle image-quality variations, we introduce a quality-adaptive margin classifier (QAMC) that modulates the decision margin based on image sharpness and feature norm.
+Finally, a weighted coordinate estimation (WCE) module uses the top-ranked database candidates to refine the coarse cell-based predictions into sub-grid coordinate estimates.